srig-connectors/Connectors-SaaS-accounts-configuration/Salesforce/SalesforceOAuth.md

----
-title: "Setting up Salesforce OAuth"
-metaTitle: "Setting up Salesforce OAuth account | webMethods.io Integration Workflow"
-metaDescription: "Setting up Salesforce OAuth account | webMethods.io Integration Workflow"
+ ## **Setting up Salesforce OAuth account in webMethods.io Integration Workflow**
----

 # Summary:

-This article describes how to configure an OAuth account to Salesforce using webMethods.io workflow<br/>
+This article describes how to configure an OAuth account to Salesforce using webMethods.io Integration Workflow<br/>

 # Prerequisites:
 •	User must have working tenant of SaaS application, in this case Salesforce<br/>
-•	Working webMethods.io tenant<br/>
+•	Working webMethods.io Integration tenant<br/>

 # Contents:

-Section 1: Configure a SaaS application in Salesforce <br/> Section 2: Set up a Salesforce account in webMethods.io tenant<br/>
+Section 1: Configure a SaaS application in Salesforce <br/> Section 2: Set up a Salesforce account in webMethods.io Integration tenant<br/>

 ### Section 1.
 Configure a SaaS application in Salesforce
-Steps
+**Steps**<br/>

  1. Login to [Salesforce.com](https://login.salesforce.com)<br/>
  2. Click on account setup page and hit **switch to classic** and hit **setup**<br/>